 I am linking my Quick Smoky Enchilada Sauce recipe up with these great link parties: check them out for great recipes and lifestyle reads!

 - #CookBlogShare, hosted by Hijacked by Twins, Easy Peasy Foodie, Recipes Made Easy, and Everyday Healthy Recipes.

 - 29 oz. canned tomato sauce

-- 2 tbsp ground ancho chile,, or up to 3 if you like more spice
+- 2 tablespoon ground ancho chile,, or up to 3 if you like more spice

 - Mix all ingredients and simmer over low heat in a saucepan until slightly darkened and fragrant, about 15 minutes.

 Nutrition Information:Yield: 3 Serving Size: 1 grams